buiminhhai1/react-js-udemy-note/README.md

 ![alt text](https://github.com/buiminhhai1/react-js-udemy-note/blob/master/React%20Update%20to%20real%20DOM.PNG)

  ### 17. Rendering Adjacent JSX Elements
- The naming can be confusing but "Lifecycle Hooks" have absolutely _nothing to do_ with "React Hooks!" props.children, children is special property that simply outputs whatever gets entered between the opening and closing tag of this component.
+ The naming can be confusing but "Lifecycle Hooks" have absolutely _nothing to do_ with "ReacWt Hooks!" props.children, children is special property that simply outputs whatever gets entered between the opening and closing tag of this component.

 we'll use aux component as a wrapper in cases where I want to have adjacent elements without an extra DOM element being rendered to the real DOM